Our Class Schedules are available, and a map of our class progressions is available on our Classes page.

 Description: A time to continue exploring rhythm and street dance styles through popular movements and music.

-Description: A continuation of jazz technique with an emphasis on movement vocabulary growth.
+Description: An introduction to jazz technique with an emphasis on movement vocabulary.
 Dancers develop musicality, strength, and coordination while building on their understanding of jazz dance in a high energy class format.

 Boys Class Dress Code: Athletic wear that allows freedom of movement with tan jazz shoes.